reasonmethis/docdocgo-core/README.md

 You still have access to the public collections, you can switch to any public collection by typing `/db use <collection name>`.
 If you want to see all available public collections again, you can switch back to the community key by changing the key to an empty string, then running `/db list` again.

-#### Q: I got a shareable link to a collection but using it reloads the app, so it ends up in its default state of using the community key.
+#### Q: I got a shareable link to a collection but using it reloads the Streamlit app, after which it ends up in its default state of using the community key.
 How can I use the link with my own OpenAI API key?

 A: Simply enter your key in the OpenAI API key field after the app has reloaded.
 The access code will still be valid.